dougbradbury/cslim/README.txt

 ************
 Fixtures in VCSlim are sets of objects that implement functions used in Fitnesse tests.
 See SlimExecutable/Decision.h

-Each function returns a std::string which is different from original CSlim implementation.
-You can dispose of it once you are done with it, period.
+Each function returns an std::string object by value which you can dispose of once you are done with it, period.

 ****************